 - Indonesia: Marambung, Mindi, Gringging

 - Javanese: Gringging

 - Nepali: Bakena, Bakaina, Bakaino

 Scientific Classification Of Melia azedarach

 All plants are scientifically classified into main 7 levels.
-These levels are Kingdom, Division, Class, Order, Family, Genus and Species.
-A genus comprise of many species and botanical name consists of Genus (uppercase) followed by Species (lowercase).
+These levels are the Kingdom, Division, Class, Order, Family, Genus, and Species.
+A genus comprises of many species and the botanical name consists of Genus (uppercase) followed by Species (lowercase).
 Genus consists of many species which are closely related and have lots of similarities.
 Species is the lowest level of classification.

-The botanical name of Bakayin is Melia azedarach Linn.
+The botanical name of Bakayin is Melia azedarach, Linn.
 It belongs to plant family Meliaceage.
-Below is given taxonomical classification of the plant.
+Below is given a taxonomical classification of the plant.

 - Kingdom: Plantae (comprising all living or extinct plants)

 - Subkingdom: Tracheobionta (have lignified tissues or xylem for conducting water and minerals)

 - Class: Magnoliopsida (flowering plant producing an embryo with paired cotyledons)